-The following table summarizes the 2023 target direct compensation pay mix for the CEO and other NEOs, with approximately 75% of the CEO's target direct compensation at risk and 63% of the average of the other NEOs' target direct compensation at risk.
+The following table summarizes the 2024 target direct compensation pay mix for the CEO and other NEOs, with approximately 75% of the CEO's target direct compensation at risk and 60% of the average of the other NEOs' target direct compensation at risk.
 Target direct compensation is defined as the sum of the executive officer's base salary, annual cash incentive award, and annual long term equity incentive awards, in each case calculated at the target level specified by the Compensation Committee.
-Because of the Company's change in CEOs during 2023, the chart for the CEO is based on the compensation of the new CEO, Mr. Sayler.